My Story

 In 2012 I met a family of missionaries from the US.
 They sponsored me for short-term visitor visas to visit them in the US.
 I was on one of those short-term visitor visas in 2020 when COVID hit.
 I was not able to return to Nicaragua.
 They renewed my visitor visa as needed and I began training as a Private Pilot.

 After receiving my Private Pilot Certificate in 2021, they transferred my visitor visa to a student visa.
-I continued my training and received my Instrument Rating.
-With further study, I received my Commercial Certificate in 2025.
-I also completed the training and obtained my Advanced Ground Instructor Certificate.
-I am currently working on my Certified Flight Instructor Certificate.
+I continued my training and received my Instrument Rating in December 2022.
+With further study, I received my Advanced Ground Instructor Certificate in February 2025.
+I later completed the training and obtained my Commercial Pilot Certificate in March 2025.
+In September of 2025, I received my Certified Flight Instructor Certificate.

 I am an active member of various aviation communities.
 I am a member of EAA, WNC Air Museum, WNC Pilots Association, and Pilots for Christ.
 I enjoy hearing from more experienced pilots to help me be a better pilot and to allow me to share what I have learned with others.
 Pilots for Christ has asked me to write my story to use in a book of inspiration for others.